mgechev/revive/README.md

 Since the default behavior of `revive` is compatible with `golint`, without providing any additional flags, the only difference you'd notice is faster execution.

+`revive` supports a `-config` flag whose value should correspond to a TOML file describing which rules to use for `revive`'s linting.
+If not provided, `revive` will try to use a global config file (assumed to be located at `$HOME/revive.toml`).
+Otherwise, if no configuration TOML file is found then `revive` uses a built-in set of default linting rules.

 ### Bazel

 If you want to use revive with Bazel, take a look at the [rules](https://github.com/atlassian/bazel-tools/tree/master/gorevive) that Atlassian maintains.